srobo-legacy/comp-srcomp-kiosk/INSTALL.md

 ## SRComp Kiosk setup

+### Bootstrap

+To get the repo onto a Raspbian image, you can use `./scripts/from-clean-image $IMAGE".
+Note that you'll still need to run the install script (as below) once the Pi has booted.
+(You'll probably still want to install git on the Pi anyway)

 To deploy on a clean Raspberry Pi (one that has not had srcomp-kiosk installed on its SD card yet), enter the following at a terminal running on the Raspberry Pi: